What resources can help students with disabilities locate internships and other work-based experiences?

 Students with disabilities have a wide variety of places to look for work experiences.
 They can access services available to all students, such as their schools' career services and cooperative education offices.
 Postsecondary students can utilize work-study opportunities, contact faculty for suggestions, and ask about opportunities at their human resources offices.

 Students with disabilities can also benefit from exploring national resources developed specifically for them.
 High school students with disabilities can contact a program called High School/High Tech, which provides summer opportunities for students to explore careers in science, mathematics, and technology.
 The program is one of several initiatives of the U.S. Department of Labor's Office of Disability Employment Policy (ODEP).
-High school students can also contact large employers in their regions to ask about summer internships, such as Microsoft's High School Intern Program.
 In addition, high school students may benefit from participating in activities like the national Disability Mentoring Day, held every fall, to increase their network of contacts for summer opportunities.

 Both high school and college students may take an interest in the US Business Leadership Network employer groups, which meet regularly in many states for networking and to promote best practices in employing people with disabilities.